knpuniversity/symfony4/sfcasts/mailer/inky.md

 like Bootstrap for emails... and two, a tool to transform the pretty markup known as Inky into the ugly table-based HTML that the CSS framework needs.

+## Watch your Email Sizes

+Before we keep going, one thing to watch out for *regardless* of how you're styling your emails, is email size.
+It's *far* from a science, but gmail tends to truncate emails once their size is greater than about 100kb - it hides the rest of the email with a link to see more.
+Keep that in mind, but more than anything, test your emails to make sure they look good in the real world!

 Next, let's bootstrap a console command that will send some emails!
 It turns out that sending emails in a console command requires an extra trick.